Best Practice...

 Why, then, is Flow Management new only now?

-Recognising that something was acutely wrong, and with a "digital transformation" lens to the problem, Opimise was formed in 2019 to modernise and advance IT support by establishing its very own highly practical guidance of "true best practice".
+Recognising that something was acutely wrong, and with a "digital transformation" lens to the problem, Opimise was formed in 2019 to modernise and advance IT support, to establish "true best practice" dedicated solely to it.

 The result is the Support Ops Focus Framework (SOFF).
-SOFF has two practices: Support Lifecycle Management (aka Flow Management) and its entirely complementary Team Performance Management which is centred on a capabilitiy for true Contribution Recognition.
+SOFF has two practices: Support Lifecycle Management (aka Flow Management), and its entirely complementary Team Performance Management centred on Contribution Recognition.

-All 12 SOFF capabilities across both practices are more than ITIL-aligned; they bring ITIL processes to life.
-An optimal methodology and standard against which IT organisations can be accredited.
+All twelve SOFF capabilities across both practices are more than ITIL-aligned.
+They bring twelve ITIL processes to life.
+An optimal methodology and standard for upmost service quality against which IT organisations can be accredited.

-With all support-related ITIL process gaps filled to remove 21 common operational issues, SOFF accredited organisations and service tools are "Flow verified".
+With all support-related process gaps filled to remove the 21 common operational issues, SOFF accredited organisations and service tools are "Flow verified" as far as possible.
+Optimised.

 -